-Medical Requirements for After-School Sports
+Medical Requirements for After-School

-Students must have a completed registration form, physical exam form, and other required forms completed and on file before beginning any after school sports program.
+Students must have a completed Physical Examination, Emergency Release, Warning, and Insurance Waiver Form completed and on file before beginning any after school sports program.
 A complete physical is required every two years for participating students in grades 3-8.
 Only one permission form is necessary per year.
+Parents of students with health concerns and/or life-threatening health concerns are responsible to communicate the health concerns, emergency medication, and health and safety plans with after-school activity leaders.
+The school nurse may assist with this communication.